hitokiri-mata/katacoda-courses/kubernetes-chaos/kubeinvaders/step3-add-pods.md

-Let's fill your your cluster will some aliens.
-First, add a few simple NGINX pods to the default namespace.
+Let's fill your cluster will some aliens.
+First, add a few simple NGINX Pods to the default namespace.

 `kubectl create deployment nginx --image=nginx`{{execute}}